PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 attention while retaining the default-disabled layer normalization.
 Focused contracts freeze all owner contracts/order, both exact guards, defaults, callback identities, caller keywords, multiplicity, and all direct boundaries.

+That cluster now delegates to `MeanAttentionContext` and stable prefix, base- tail, base, layer-normalization, conv-attention, default, and seven-owner union sequences in `passes/mean_attention_orchestration.py`.
+One selector covers all four policy combinations in the fixed insertion order, and each invocation build owns one fresh main-model scope shared by its selected owners.
+The helper retains both keyword-only defaults, both direct caller forms and boundaries are unchanged, and both parent compositions still store the helper itself as an argument-free callback.
+Multiplicity-aware accounting replaces seven direct owner calls with seven stable IDs while preserving 120 effective ordered calls.
+The new explicit seven-owner efficiency fixture observes one graph-index build.